Skip to content

 protected void init() {

-// generate components via the parent class
+// generation of components by the parent class

 super.init();

-// form state
+// form status

-// Center the window
+// center window

 Dimension screenSize = Toolkit.getDefaultToolkit().getScreenSize();